-headspace Katherine is a free and confidential service for eligible young people aged between 12 and 25 presenting with mild to moderate mental health concerns. headspace Katherine provides assistance in 4 key areas: Mental Health, Physical and Sexual Health, Alcohol and Other Drugs (AOD) and Vocational Support.
+headspace Katherine is a free and confidential service that can support eligible young people aged 12 to 25 with their mental health and wellbeing.
+We provide assistance in 4 key areas: Mental Health, Physical & Sexual Health, Alcohol & Other Drugs and Work & Study.

-We provide flexible and responsive services to young people at our headspace Katherine hub or via our mobile outreach service to surrounding communities within the Katherine region.
+We provide flexible and responsive services to young people at our hub or via our mobile outreach service to surrounding remote Aboriginal communities.

 headspace Katherine is an inclusive service which does not discriminate regardless of race, cultural background, religion, sexual orientation, gender, or disability.
-If you would like to make a referral, you can download our referral form here .
+Our location is also accessible to people living with a disability.

 - Monday: 9:00am - 5:00pm